Meet Our Staff

 Donna Bouclier, MA, Senior Policy Analyst

-Donna Bouclier, MA is a life time advocate, professional and mother to Alina Szamatowicz (age 20) who has Aicardi Syndrome.
+Donna Bouclier is a life time advocate, professional and mother to Alina Szamatowicz (age 22) who despite having Aicardi Syndrome is challenging paradigms.
 Prior to having Alina, Donna worked in the provider community for over 13 years, giving her a unique perspective as both provider and parent.
 This combination has been invaluable when it comes to understanding systems and the needs of those being supported.
-For over ten years, she has advocated on the state and national level “influencing public policies” that impact people with disabilities and families.
-She was a member of the Intellectual Disability Caucus of the PA House of Representatives and coordinated testimony of families at the first PA Human Services Committee Hearing regarding the impact of PA’s proposed budget on families and individuals with disabilities.
+For over ten years, she advocated at the local, state and national level “influencing public policies” that impact people with disabilities and families.
+She was a member of the Intellectual Disability Caucus of the PA House of Representatives and in 2011, she worked on a special project in which over 20 families from across the state offered testimony before the PA House of Representatives Human Services Committee regarding the impact of PA’s proposed budget on families and individuals with disabilities.

-Donna has presented internationally, nationally, and locally on topics related to disability, inclusion, raising a child with disabilities, community and assistive/augmentative communication.
-She has facilitated Strategic Planning sessions for non-profits and individuals using the PATH (Planning Alternative Tomorrows with Hope) and co-wrote the 2nd edition of the Microboard Field Handbook with the team from Networks for Training and Development.
+Donna has facilitated Strategic Planning sessions for non-profits and individuals using the PATH (Planning Alternative Tomorrows with Hope) and co-wrote the 2nd edition of the Microboard Field Handbook with the team from Networks for Training and Development.

 Click here to Read More (PDF)